snakemake/snakemake-executor-plugin-slurm/docs/further.md

 ### Contributions

-We welcome bug reports, feature requests and pull requests!
+We welcome bug reports, feature requests, and pull requests!
 Please report issues specific to this plugin [in the plugin's GitHub repository](https://github.com/snakemake/snakemake-executor-plugin-slurm/issue).
 Additionally, bugs related to the plugin can originate in the: